Zurich-Blockchain-Developers/Oracles/Existing Projects.md

 # Intro
 In this document we and analyse summarise interesting existing Oracle projects to understand what's missing in the market today and how our project can distinguish itself

+# Chainlink
+Interesting oracle service with several API to be configured with several services (e.g. PayPal, Visa,...)

 # Etherisc
 ## Target Market & Platform Description
 Insurance industry.